Tyrn/wei/the-insider-en.typ

 and should demonstrate  reliable  proof of being able to fulfill the assumed financial obligations.

-     Trevis  hadn't called  Bemish since - it was below his  dignity.
+     Trevis  hadn't called  Bemish since---it was below his  dignity.
 On the other hand, the  corporate  financing department head called and told Bemish that he didn't need to hurry back to Trevis' headquarters since  he wouldn't be received anyway.